tejasree822/spam-news-detection/README.md

 ## Files
 - `Spam_News_Detection` : Main Jupyter Notebook with all code.
 - `requirements.txt` : List of Python dependencies required to run the notebook.

+Note: The original datasets are large and not included in this repository.
+The notebook demonstrates the workflow using small sample data for illustration.

 ## Installation